Elevator! Going up!

 Your snakeskin suit and your alligator boot

-You won't need a launderette, you can send them to the vet!
+You won't need a launderette, you can take 'em to the vet!

 I get my advice from the advertising world